NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 Segal argues that the Two Powers in Heaven doctrine emerged within certain Jewish circles.
 This belief system reflects a complex understanding of the divine realm, acknowledging both God's ultimate sovereignty and the existence of an intermediary figure who participates in divine authority.
 A primary Jehovah and a secondary Jehovah, both being Jehovah.

-# Scriptures by topic

-These are the main points of the trinity doctrine and lists the scriptures that support them.
-Seenindividual scriptures for more information.

-## There is only one God

-The trinity doctrine is strictly monotheistic.
-Unlike forms of unitarianism oike Arianism which implies that there are several gods of different levels of gidhood, the trinity doctrine affirms that there is only one almighty, all knowing, ever-present, eternal creator God.
-Anyone else calling thenselves "god" are not true gods, but this is merely an etymological mistake because of overlapping terms.
-See ]The Divine Council](#the-divine-council) for example.

-## The Father is God

-This point is rarely contested, but here are some scriptures showing this: 1 Corinthians 8:6; Galatians 1:1; Ephesians 6:23; Colossians 1:3;3:17 1 Thessalonians 1:1,2; 1 Timothy 1:2; 2 Timothy 1:2; Titus 1:4; 1 Peter 1:2; 2 Peter 1:17; 2 John 3; Jude 1.

-## The Son is God

-This is the biggest hurdle for unitarians to overcome.
-But the Bible shows that the Son has attributes only God has, such as eternality, omnipotence, omniscience, and omnipresence.
-He also bears titles that belong only to God.

-## The Holy Spirit is a person

-Some have trouble seeing the Holy Spirit as a person, thinking he is just some immpersonal force.
-But the Bible consistently desvribes him as a person, doing things only persons can do, such as think, feel, have a will, communicate, and so on.

-## The Holy Spirit is God

-This ought to be less contested, since God is spirit, so the spirit must be God.

-## They are equal in their substance
-## They have different roles
-## The Son took on a human substance
-## The Son emptied himself
-## The Son is still a man

 [^coequal]: **Coequal**: Being equal in essence.
 No one is more of less "God", however in the cooperation between the persons of God, there is a certain hierarchy of authority and responsibility.
 [^coeternal]: **Coeternal**: All of them are eternal.
 None has a beginning nor an end.